philrz/super/docs/tutorials/super-for-jq.md

 ### Cleaning up the Messy JSON

-Okay, now that we've explored the data, we have a sense of it and can "clean it up" with some Zed logic.
+Okay, now that we've explored the data, we have a sense of it and can "clean it up" with some transformative queries.
 We'll do this one step at a time, then put it all together.

-First, let's get rid of the outer array and generate elements of an array as a sequence of Zed records that have been fused and let's filter out the empty records:
+First, let's get rid of the outer array and generate elements of an array as a sequence of records that have been fused and let's filter out the empty records:
 ```
 super -c 'over this | len(this) != 0 | fuse' prs.json > prs1.bsup
 ```
-We can check that worked with count:
+We can check that worked with `count`:
 ```
 super -z -c 'count()' prs1.bsup
 super -z -c 'sample | count()' prs1.bsup